Counseling in Sacramento, CA

 As the founder of Soul Legacy Therapy, I’m devoted to my resilient clients.
 I’m a Licensed Marriage and Family Therapist, Professional Speaker, and a mother.

 I’m actively involved in the public safety community providing education and support to individuals, couples, families and departments.
 I know firsthand the kind of emotional and physical challenges the public safety community faces.
 As a first responder family, I have witnessed how shift work, raising children, unresolved trauma and addictions can rip though the core of what you imagined your best life to be.
-We continue working to lessen the stigma surrounding "helpers seeking help."
+At Soul Legacy we work to lessen the stigma surrounding "helpers seeking help."
 I don't want another individual or family to feel as if they are ever alone.

 I bring a direct, warm and humorous approach to my work, and find it such a privilege to be a part of my clients’ lives improving.
 Additionally, I offer Brainspotting along with other various therapeutic techniques to get you back to the best version of you.
 Brainspotting (BSP) is a type of therapy designed to help people access, process, and overcome trauma, negative emotions, and pain, including psychologically induced physical pain.
 BSP taps into and harnesses the body’s natural self-scanning, self-healing ability and it can be used to find and strengthen your natural resources and resilience.